Feral Druid Midnight Talents Guide

 Section 2

 You can take Nurturing Instinct in raid as a very small gain when playing Lunar Inspiration or Convoke, but for M+ take extra utility or defensives over this.
-You should typically have a free point in the middle for this, however if you want both points, I would typically drop Natural Recovery.
+You should typically have a free point in the middle for this, however if you want both points you would typically drop Natural Recovery.
 That being said, I think running just 1 point in Nurturing Instinct and keeping Natural Recovery is best.

 You should swap between Wild Charge and Tiger Dash based on the fight.